2021 Dodge Charger Trim Levels with Comparisons & Configurations.

 Comfort is hit-and-miss inside of the Charger.
 You will feel bumps inside of the cabins of the Scat Pack and high trim levels, but the lower trims have more finely tuned suspensions that dispatch these bumps more easily.
 That being said, the interior itself is designed for comfort.
 The front seats are bolstered well and come with plenty of lumbar support, especially as you go up in trim levels.
 Even the rear seats come with padding that can hold up for quite a few hours.

-Compare the 2021 Dodge Charger SXT vs GT Trim Levels.
+Compare the Charger SXT vs GT Trims.
 What is the difference?

 Even the 2021 Dodge Charger's base SXT trim level packs a lot of fun into one neat little package.
 The SXT starts you off with a 3.6-L V6 engine that generates 292 hp, comes with an 8-speed automatic transmission, and has RWD equipped.
 That's certainly nothing to scoff at for a base powertrain.
 It gets an EPA estimated 23 mpg combined (with 19 mpg in the city and 30 mpg on the highway) on an 18.5 gallon fuel tank.